RobertoRRW/converser/README.md

 6. **Solution Proposal**: Providing troubleshooting steps to the customer
 7. **Satisfaction Check**: Determining if the problem was resolved or needs escalation
 8. **Farewell**: Concluding the conversation appropriately

+Each node in the graph contains an OpenAI Voice pipeline using the Agents SDK.
+The graph itself was made with Pydantic graph.
+Most frameworks for handling Agent orchestration are focused on having a graph of agents to handle a single user request, our use case requires a graph to instead represent different stages of the conversation, while each node could be either a single Agent or a "swarm".

+A notable challenge is getting agents to both output structured (Pydantic/jsonschema) output while at the same time streaming dialogue.
+Wating for the entire output object produces too much latency.
+This is why we implement partial json parser: this allows the "dialogue" field to be streamed out first, then the rest of the object is formed

 ## Features